How to Enforce Family Court Orders

 This option is available to you if your former spouse owes you money, is refusing to sign ‘transfer of ownership’ documents, or is refusing to transfer possession of an asset to you.

-If there are existing Orders of the Family Court or you have a signed Financial Agreement (otherwise known as a “Binding Financial Agreement”), Chapter 20 of the Family Law Rules 2004 provides an outline of the process involved in seeking to enforce financial orders and obligations.
+If there are existing Orders of the Family Court or you have a signed Financial Agreement (otherwise known as a “Binding Financial Agreement”), the Family Court Rules (2021) provide an outline of the process involved in seeking to enforce financial orders and obligations.

 The Court has a wide variety of powers available to it at an Enforcement Hearing including making injunctions and ordering payment by instalment.